 * No change

-We continue to encourage clients to use the above delays as a last resort.
+We continue to encourage entities to use the above delays as a last resort.
 If a delay is necessary, you must maintain documentation that includes the reasons for delayed filing.

 2. “Double-dipping” is not allowable: M-20-26 clarifies that payroll costs paid with a Payroll Protection Program (PPP) loan or any other federal CARES Act programs shouldn’t be charged to current federal awards as it would result in the federal government paying for the same expenditures twice.

 3. Exhaust other funding sources: M-20-26 states that awarding agencies must inform recipients to exhaust other available funding sources to sustain its workforce and implement necessary steps to save overall operational costs during the pandemic period to preserve federal funds for the ramp-up efforts.
-While OMB’s intent is not yet clear, continue to read all documents that accompany funding received (being aware of new terms and conditions), document decisions (including the guidance used), and track spending.
+While OMB’s intent with this statement is not yet clear, we encourage you to continue to read all documents that accompany funding received, to be cognizant of all terms and conditions, to document decisions (including the guidance used), and to carefully track spending.